xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

 \paragraph{Failure modes.} There are a number of ways that number inference via a large language model can fail.
 The language model can predict a non-numeric token in the place of the number, leading to an invalid prediction.
 These are denoted in the percentages in brackets in Table~\ref{tab:planet_results}, shown only when the percentage exceeded 0.01\%.
 This failure mode is uncommon and becomes less frequent the more the model is trained.
 Another failure mode is when the model exploits spurious correlations.
 For example, the model can learn the distribution of the digits, as discussed in the example of temperature dataset, or the length of the encoding (see Appendix~\ref{app:erratic}).

 A model can also fail to learn the correct distribution.
 In the planetary orbits example, learning the mass of the planet is the most challenging task -- all encodings struggle with this.
 In this task, \xVal performs uncharacteristically poorly.
 We suspect that this is due to the high uncertainty in estimating the mass and that a multi-modal distribution such as the categorical distribution learned by traditional LLMs would perform better.
-This can be seen in Fig.~\ref{fig:failure}, where the predictions of P10 and \xVal are shown.
-While both of these models perform poorly when considering the MSE of the prediction, the multi-modal prediction of P10 would be a better starting point for capturing an uncertain distribution.
-We therefore suspect that generalizing the number-head such that instead of predicting a scalar for each number, it fits a mixture of Gaussians, would improve this performance.
-We leave explorations in this direction for future investigation.
+This can be seen in Fig.~\ref{fig:planet_plots_m0}.
+While each method performs poorly when considering the MSE of the prediction, the multi-modal predictions of the baseline models would be a better starting point for capturing an uncertain distribution.
+We therefore suspect that generalizing the \xVal number head such that it fits a mixture of Gaussian instead of predicting a scalar for each number would improve this performance.